Preparing for Tick Season: You Found a Tick, Now What?

 Join the Zoom webinar here.
 (Passcode: "ticks")

 Dr. Elisheva Neffinger recently joined the practice at Bloom Natural Health.
-She specializes in tick-borne illnesses, which she spent three years researching at the Laboratory of Medical Zoology at UMass Amherst as an undergraduate, before graduating with honors from the University of Bridgeport, where she earned her doctorate in Naturopathic Medicine.
+She spent three years researching tick-borne illnesses at the Laboratory of Medical Zoology at UMass Amherst as an undergraduate, before graduating with honors from the University of Bridgeport, where she earned her doctorate in Naturopathic Medicine.

 You Found a Tick, Now What?